Wish Kid: Home media

 DIC Video, BMG Kidz and Buena Vista Home Video originally released single episode VHS releases of the series during the 1990s.

-In October 2003, Sterling Entertainment released a VHS/DVD titled "Be Careful What You Wish For", containing 3 episodes (4 on the DVD).
+In October 2003, Sterling Entertainment Group released a VHS/DVD titled "Be Careful What You Wish For", containing 3 episodes (4 on the DVD).
 The DVD was re-released by NCircle Entertainment in February 2008.

 In February 2015, Mill Creek Entertainment released Wish Kid - The Complete Series on DVD in Region 1.
-However, there were some problems with some of the episodes.
-Like in "Mom, Dad, You're Fired", the audio was cut at some point.
-This problem has not been fixed as of yet.

 Syndication

 After the show's initial airing, the show's theme song, which parodied Chantilly Lace, was replaced with a recomposed instrumental version due to copyright issues.